-I have so far traveled through about 500 miles of California, all the way from the middle of it to the northern most part, and all through the neighboring states near it, including Oregon and Washington, whose costliness are also spectacular.
+I have so far traveled through about 500 miles of California, all the way from the middle of it through the entirety of the northern California Coast, and all through the neighboring states near it, including Oregon and Washington, whose costliness are also spectacular.

 And besides the coastline, there’s tons of places inside California state worth exploring: Parks, mountain regions, deserts, and more.